TheRorange/kaggle-bostonHousePrice/README.md

 # kaggle-bostonHousePrice
-predicting price of houses from features using lenear regression\n
+predicting price of houses from features using lenear regression

 num of features = 80

 for train:

   labeling data except NaN

   replacing mean of columns inplace of NaNs scaling using standard scaler for test: